jaykantrprj/jaykantrprj.github.io/_posts/2023-02-11-python-http-server.md

 ```
 - Open a web browser and go to http://localhost:8088 to view your blog.
 By default, the http.server module listens on port 8000, so your blog will be accessible at that URL.

-You can also customize the appearance of your blog by adding CSS and JavaScript files, and linking to them in your HTML files.
+Conclusion: You can also customize the appearance of your blog by adding CSS and JavaScript files, and linking to them in your HTML files.
 With these steps, you'll have a simple blog up and running using the Python http.server module.
 Keep in mind that this method is only suitable for personal or experimental blogs, as it is not a robust solution for large-scale or production use.